cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * `end` instruction is handled identically to `jump 0 always`,
 * conditional jumps in the jump chain are followed if:
   * their condition is identical to the condition of the first jump in the chain, and
-  * the condition arguments do not contain a volatile variable (`@time`, `@tick`, `@counter` etc.).
+  * the condition arguments do not contain a volatile variable (`@time`, `@tick`, `@counter` etc.),
-* unconditional jumps targeting an indirect jump (i.e., an instruction assigning value to `@counter`) are replaced with the indirect jump itself.
+* unconditional jumps targeting an indirect jump (i.e., an instruction assigning value to `@counter`) are replaced with the indirect jump itself,
+* on the `experimental` level, this optimization also redirects the return address of a function call to the target of the following unconditional jump, when [symbolic labels](SYNTAX-5-OTHER.markdown#option-symbolic-labels) aren't used.

-No instructions are removed or added, but the execution of the code is faster.
+No instructions are directly removed or added, but the execution of the code is faster; furthermore, some of the jumps in the jump chain may be removed later by the [Unreachable Code Elimination](#unreachable-code-elimination).

 ## Unreachable Code Elimination